 email@example.com | 562.888.6530 ext.
 103

 Esther Mealy is passionate about technology and smart systems as key for building nonprofit capacity.
-She is currently studying with the cohort of Annenberg AlchemyTech, and working towards receiving her NTEN Nonprofit Technology Certificate.
+She is a graduate of Annenberg AlchemyTech, and working towards receiving her NTEN Nonprofit Technology Certificate.
 Her background includes project management, interviewing, writing, and editing for cross-sector regional advocates Breakthrough Communities, as well as volunteer management and civic engagement at CalPIRG.
 She has a B.A. in Anthropology from UC Irvine with a focus in Gender Studies.

 Esther’s favorite things about Southern California include: Jacaranda trees, black-necked stilts, and hiking in San Pedro.

 firstname.lastname@example.org | 562.888.6530 ext.
 105

 Sarah’s interest with the nonprofit sector was developed during her attendance at California State University, Channel Islands, where she studied Communication and Social Business.
 During this time, Sarah interned with a number of nonprofits in Ventura County and worked on projects with local social entrepreneurs.
 Post-graduation, Sarah moved to Thailand to teach English to 400 first and second graders.
 Before returning to the United States she spent five months traveling all over South East Asia and Nepal.
 Sarah is now a proud Long Beach local and is excited to use everything she has learned to help build the capacity of the nonprofit community.

 Sarah’s favorite things about Southern California include: the coast, hiking trials, street tacos and oak trees.